 |USB Version||Type-C 3.1||Type-C 3.1||Type-C 3.1||Type-C 3.2|

 Looking at the list, we can see that most of the features of the four cameras are quite comparable and similar.
-The Canon EOS R5 stands out with its 8K DCI video shooting capability, the fastest continuous shooting rate of 12 FPS, huge buffer capacity of 180 RAW images, 10-bit HDMI video output, and superb autofocus low-light sensitivity of -6 to 20 EV.
+The Canon EOS R5 stands out with its 8K DCI video shooting capability, the fastest continuous shooting rate of 12 FPS, and a huge buffer capacity of 180 RAW images.
 Unfortunately, all these features come at a high price premium of $3,899, making it the most expensive camera on the list.

 The Panasonic S1R is another feature-rich camera.
 It has the fastest flash sync speed of 1/320, an impressive low-light sensitivity range of -6 to 18 EV, a superb triaxial-tilt LCD, and can shoot high-res 187 MP images using the pixel-shift mode.
 Its biggest disadvantage is the autofocus system that relies on contrast-detection AF rather than Hybrid AF, as well as its massive body that weighs 1020 grams, making it the heaviest camera on the list.

 Sony obviously stands out with its impressive 61 MP BSI CMOS sensor, superb battery life, as well as a high-resolution pixel-shift mode that produces 241 MP images.
-It has the second largest buffer that can accommodate 68 RAW images, and it can shoot continuously up to 10 FPS.
-Lastly, its autofocus system is arguably the most reliable and feature-rich for shooting fast action.
+Its autofocus system is arguably the most reliable and feature-rich for shooting fast action.
 The biggest negative of this camera, and something I have pointed out a number of times before in other articles, is its inability to shoot lossless-compressed RAW images.
 For some strange reason, Sony still has not added this feature to any of its mirrorless cameras.
+I also think shipping the camera with two SD UHS-II slots was a mistake, since CFexpress is so much faster.
+SD memory cards slow down the Sony A7R IV quite a bit, especially when the buffer clears out (inaccessible menu, lags, etc).

 Let’s now take a look at the lens selection for each system.
 This is an important metric for any camera system, arguably even more important than the cameras themselves.
 Please note that I will only list native lenses for each mount by the camera manufacturer, and will not list any third-party lenses, as those are very difficult to count.